tls-md/tls-md/TLS/Concepts/SAVOUR.md

 PERCEIVE FLAVOUR.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The current word for tasting something, trying to determine its flavour, is cháng 嘗.
+1. The current word for tasting something, trying to determine its flavour, is cháng [[嘗]].
 I have not found any near-synonyms so far.
 ## Modern Chinese Criteria
 味道
 滋味